sjdaws/vocal/readme.md

 When the user is finished we simply send the equivalent of the `$user` object back to the server and the magic happens.

-The first major advantage of this is you don't need to create a user before they can add addresses to their address book, it'll all be done in one go.
+The first major advantage of this is you don't need to create a user before they can add addresses to their address book, it can all be done in one go.
 This means you can ask the user for their address, or multiple addresses on a sign up page, and add it straight to their address book without having to work across multiple controllers or models.

 The second advantage is we don't need separate `store` and `update` methods for `UserController` and then again for `UserAddressController`, as Vocal will handle all of this internally and detect whether it's working with an existing record or a whether it should create a new record automatically.